 Like other medications, it is important to understand a patient’s medical history before administering Naloxone.
 Some individuals have an allergic reaction to the drug.
 Others may have taken other medicine that does not mix well with the anti-heroin medication.

 According to the National Institute on Drug Abuse, over 11,000 people died from heroin overdoses in 2014.
 The Centers for Disease Control and Prevention suggests that we are experiencing a heroin epidemic, given the increase in users over the past years.
 Unfortunately, our judicial system treats these individuals as criminals, rather than victims of an awful addiction.
-At The Koffel Law Firm, we believe incarcerating drug users is not the answer.
+At Koffel Brininger Nesbitt, we believe incarcerating drug users is not the answer.
 We believe rehabilitation and reform is.
 We started a preventative law program to help families heal their addicted loved ones and try to avoid legal charges in the future.